torres-alexis/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 <br>

 **Additional Required Parameters For [Approach 2](#4b-approach-2-run-the-workflow-on-a-genelab-rnaseq-dataset-using-local-ensembl-reference-fasta-and-gtf-files):**

+* `--osdAccession` – specifies the OSD study ID associated with the dataset to process through the RCP workflow (replace ### with the OSD number)

 * `--ensemblVersion` - specifies the Ensembl version to use for the reference genome (Ensembl release `107` is used in this example)